dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 }
 ```

 S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
-For example, in an execution of block B with three threads as above, TX9 will wait for re-execution of TX8 instead of failing validation and re-exeuting:

-> ...
+For our running example of block B,
+An execution driven by S-3 with three threads may avoid re-executions incurred in S-2 by waiting on an ABORTED mark.
+In this potential scenario, S-3 achieves very close to optimal scheduling with only a single abort:

-> parallel execution/validation of TX6-TX8; 6,7 succeed, 8 fails, `nextValidation` set to 9
+> parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5

-> parallel execution/validation of TX8-TX10; 8,10 execute, 9 suspends for 8 and resumes, all validations succeed
+> parallel execution/validation of TX4-TX6; 4,5 execute, 6 suspends for 4 and resumes, all validations succeed

+> parallel execution/validation of TX7-TX9; 7,8 succeed, 9 fails, `nextValidation` set to 10

+> parallel execution/validation of TX9-TX10; 9,10 succeed

 The reason S-3 preserves **VALIDAFTER(j, k)** is subtle.
 Suppose that TXj &rarr; TXk.
 Recall, when TXj fails, S-3 lets (re-)validations of TXk, k > j, proceed before TXj completes re-execution.
 There are two possible cases.
 If a TXk-validation reads an `ABORTED` value of TXj, it will wait for TXj to complete; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.